mandouss/sakai-client/Readme.md

 Any subsequent clicks will add users as collaborators, but the first initial click by an ***Instructor*** creates a Box folder for a course site.
 This is outlined within the Workflow section.

-# Objective III: Deployed Apache Server that is Configurable with Java Backend

-We have stood up some middleware that can successfully parse an LTI POST request sent by Sakai.
-We now just have to be able to pass those POST parameters to our compiled JAR file with our Box functionality and we should be able to successfully configure a new Box tool in Sakai to be used.

-NOTE: At the moment our metholodology involves the use of 1. a Web Content Tool 2. an LTI Tool.
-We were unable to learn how Sakai expects data to be sent back from a 3rd party tool so we do not know how to get an iFrame to successfully display within Sakai.